 You’ll also receive several other benefits like four upgraded boardings per year, 20% back on inflight purchases and no foreign transaction fees.
 The Southwest Priority has the best benefits if you fly Southwest often and can use the perks, despite the $149 annual fee.

-Note: You can only have one personal Southwest card at a time.
-However, you’re able to have one personal and one business card, which is how many folks earn the 110,000 points in a calendar year required for the Southwest Companion Pass.
+You can only have one personal Southwest card at a time.
+However, you’re able to have one personal and one business card, which is how many people earn the 125,000 points in a calendar year required for the Southwest Companion Pass.

 The Chase 5/24 rule applies to all the Southwest cards, so if you’ve opened five or more cards (from any bank, excluding Chase business cards and certain other business cards) in the past 24 months, you won’t be approved.